 Students admitted with conditions can meet their conditions in a number of ways:

 - Complete an undergraduate or graduate course at Hunter or elsewhere in the subject in which you are conditioned with a grade of C- or better.
 In order to take courses at Hunter outside of the School of Education, contact the department office that offers the course you need in order to obtain advisement and permission to take the course.
 You may need to explain to the department advisor that you are a graduate student in Education who needs to meet certain conditions for admission.

 - Take a College Level Examination Program (CLEP) exam in the subject in which you are conditioned and pass with a score of 50 or higher.
 There are CLEP tests in algebra, calculus, biology, chemistry, natural sciences, American History, American Literature, French, German, and Spanish.
 For more information, go to http://www.collegeboard.com/student/testing/clep/about.html.
-NOTE: Please send your student score report to room 1000 West, attn: Andrew King (we do not need the official scores, which typically get sent to undergraduate admissions).
+NOTE: Please send your student score report, once you recieve it, to email@example.com (we do not need the official scores, which typically get sent to undergraduate admissions).

-- You can satisfy 6 credits (one year at the college level) of the foreign language requirement by showing proof of three years of the same foreign language in high school with grades of “B” or higher, or proof of completion of grade 10 or higher in a high school where courses are taught in a language other than English.
+- You can satisfy 6 credits (one year at the college level) of the foreign language requirement by showing proof of three years of the same foreign language in high school with grades of “C” or higher.
 Coursework in American Sign Language also satisfies this requirement.*

 Please note, you do not need to register through the CUNY e-permit system.
 Please register for the course on your own through the American Museum of Natural History.
 Once you have completed the course, bring your student course evaluation to the main desk in 1000 West.